Transportation Rules & Regulations

 Penalties for Misconduct

-The second offense will result in loss of the privilege of riding the bus for up to
+- The second offense will result in loss of the privilege of riding the bus for up to one week.

-Any subsequent offense will result in loss of the privilege of riding for up to 90
+- Any subsequent offense will result in loss of the privilege of riding for up to 90 days each.

 Student Badge Policy